 If you need to, do like I do and set reminders on your phone to drink some water ever few hours.
 It sounds totally crazy and ridiculous, but trust me.
 It works.

 Here, let me share something with you.
 My most popular freebie ever is below.
 It is a five day clean up your diet challenge.
-Which is where I will send you an email everyday for the next five days with a ‘challenge’ for you that day for how to eat better for your body.
+It used to be a challenge where I will sent you an email everyday for the next five days with a ‘challenge’ for you that day for how to eat better for your body.